sailing-pmls/jbosen/docs/random-forest.md

 To use these, simply add them onto the --app_args argument.
 For example: if you want to test on the widely used dataset [mnist.scale](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass/mnist.scale.bz2) and [mnist.scale.t](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass/mnist.scale.t.bz2), you can `wget` these sets and then `bzip2 -d` them respectively.
 After that, you can just type the command below and wait for results:
 `python scripts/jbosen_run.py machinefile/sample_machinefile app/forest/build/libs/forest-all.jar org.petuum.app.forest.Forest --app_args "-dataFile mnist.scale -numClasses 10 -numFeatures 784 -depth 16 -numTrees 50 -dataFileT mnist.scale.t"`.

-We have tested our random forest app on some large datasets.
-For example, to handle the [HIGGS](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary/HIGGS.bz2) dataset, we use 4 machines, each with 16 threads, to train 640 trees.
-That's to say, each thread trains 10 trees.
-When we set `samSample` to 0.1 and set `depth` to 16, it takes about 10 minutes to train and test the dataset, and the AUC score is 0.8055.
-When we set `samSample` to 0.2 and set `depth` to 18, the whole process takes about 20 minutes, and the AUC score is 0.8116.
-These results are similar to the score mentioned in the [paper](https://arxiv.org/pdf/1402.4735v2.pdf).
-Therefore, we think our app is a good choice for you if you want to handle a problem fast and accurately by using random forest.

 ## Running Random Forest on YARN

 1. Read and follow [this](http://docs.petuum.com/projects/petuum-jbosen/en/latest/building.html) section of the Wiki.